WisedomChainGroup/wisdom-operations/README.md

 *wisdom-operations for monitoring Nodes*

 ## Use
-*Download the latest wisdom-operation.zip in the releaseAnd decompress, run monitor.jar。Refer to operation instruction in wisdom-operation.zip for details*
+*Download the latest wisdom-operation.zip in the release And decompress, run monitor.jar。Refer to operation instruction in wisdom-operation.zip for details*

 ```
 java -jar monitor